stellar-labs/cosmicql/README.md

 }
 ```

 ...
-Alright, you might want to omit the `primaryKey` in case of special batch update.
+Alright, you might want to omit the `primaryKey` in case of conditionnal batch update.
 Got it guys...

 ```json
 {